 In April 2012 the D.A celebrated its 60th Birthday.
 Around 90 past & present members attended including six past chairman, Mr. Ted Brown, Mr. Chris Vicary,

-Mr. Mike Butchers, Mr. Jim Booth, Mr. Terry Sharpe (SWR chairman)
+Mr. Mike Butchers, Mr. Jim Booth, Mr. Terry Sharpe who was then SWR chairman

 and Mr. Mick Cooper who was then D.A. chairman.
 Sadly Mick passed away suddenly on the 22nd March 2014.
 Mick was a novice to camping until marrying Jayne and joining the club in 1993.
 He became involved with the DA and held various committee positions inc Regional Rep, and finally Chairman retiring in 2013.
 Mick will be warmly remembered by all DA members.